- Travel ideas for girls travelling in Phuket

 12. Go to Similan Islands (or any island!)

-If I had enough money, a yacht would be the only mean to travel to Similan.
-It’s far, and it’s a bumpy ride on a speed boat, and on crowded days, your speedboat mates might decide to take all the space for just themselves.
+If I had enough money, a yacht would be the only means to travel to Similan.
+It’s far, and it’s a bumpy ride on a speedboat, and on crowded days, your speedboat mates might decide to take all the space for just themselves.
 Because it’s far, normal large ships take ages.
 Not fun!!
 But all those hassles are worth it.
 The islands are beautiful, even if it means that you have to lie down on the beach for a long while to recover from that bumpy ride and smelly neighbours, it’s still worth it.
 I’ll do it again.